JuliaLang/www.julialang.org/blog/2020/12/precompile_tutorial.md

  MethodInstance for double(::AbstractFloat)
 ```

+Hooray!
+Even though we've not used this code in this session, the type-inferred `MethodInstance`s are already there!
+(This is true only because of those `precompile` directives.)
 You can also verify that the same backedges get created as when we ran this code interactively above.
 We have successfully saved the results of type inference.

-This code got cached in `BackedgeDemo.ji`.
+These `MethodInstance`s got cached in `BackedgeDemo.ji`.
 It's worth noting that even though the `precompile` directive got issued from this package, `MethodInstances` for methods defined in other packages or libraries can be saved as well.
 For example, Julia does not come pre-built with the inferred code for `Int * Float32`: in a fresh session,